oddbird/oddsite/content/work/quarqnet.rst

 ----------------

-`Quarq`_ partnered with OddBird to to redesign and refactor Quarqnet, their existing activity tracking web application for professional athletes – making it responsive and user-friendly.
+`Quarq`_ partnered with OddBird to to redesign and refactor QuarqNet, their existing activity tracking web application for professional athletes – making it responsive and user-friendly.